Kicksecure/security-misc/README.md

 -   Provide option to modify machine check exception handler.

+-   Provide option to disable support for all x86 processes and syscalls to reduce attack surface (when using Linux kernel version >= 6.7).

 -   Enable strict IOMMU translation to protect against DMA attacks and disable the busmaster bit on all PCI bridges during the early boot process.